 Wrap up your Christmas holiday in New Orleans with an evening at Celebration in the Oaks, known to be pone of the most spectacular Christmas holiday light festivals in the country.

-We really enjoyed this unique Christmas experience in New Orleans.
+We really enjoyed this unique Christmas experience in New Orleans that bought so much holiday cheer.

 Miracle on Fulton Street is a short 5 min walk through a dazzling lighted boardwalk with a 30 foot Christmas tree and a gingerbread village.